|Guide||♦||52 Triplogs||Active Topic|

 The East Verde River - LF Ranch

 East Verde River (LF Ranch), via Doll Baby Trailhead: From the town of Payson at the intersection of AZ 87 and Main Street; take Main Street west for 2 miles, which turns into Country Club Drive.
-Near the end of Country Club Drive, the road passes a sanitation plant, crosses a creek and continues on paved road for another 6 miles.
+Near the end of Country Club Drive, the road passes a sanitation plant, crosses a creek, and continues on a paved road for another 6 miles.
 This newly paved road is referred to as Doll Baby Ranch Rd. or LF Ranch Rd. depending on which map is being used.
 At this point it becomes a dirt doubletrack (FR 406).
 Continue on FR 406 for approximately 3 miles, passing City Creek Trailhead and Doll Baby Ranch, eventually arriving at the locked gate.
 This is the Doll Baby Trailhead; parking and camping are allowed.
 From the trailhead, walk around the gate and hike on the doubletrack for 3.9 miles.
 The road will wind around the hills and eventually level out in the valley near the ranch.
 The AZT will intersect the road from the west as a faint singletrack.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.